dshamanthreddy/workshop.greenfox.dive-into-microservices/README.md

   * MacOS: `brew update && brew cask install java`
   * Linux: [Download & install](https://www.java.com/en/download/help/linux_x64_install.xml)

 Verify if Java is working by running `java -version` in the terminal.
-It should give oyu an output similar to this:
+It should give you an output similar to this:

 ```
 java version "1.8.0_102"